Guggenheim/Calendar-API-Spec/README.md

             <td>instances</td>
             <td>array</td>
             <td>REQUIRED</td>
-            <td>An array of instance resources (see below).
+            <td>An array of instance resources (<a href="#instance-object-fields">see below</a>).
 This endpoint currently always returns an array containing one item, but in the future it may accept a list of instance ids to retrieve.</td>
         </tr>
         <tr>
             <td>_links</td>